About Liya

 (Read our Mac App Store Reviews).

-This version of Liya works on MacOS Catalina and Big Sur.
+This version of Liya works on macOS Monterey onwards, including Sequoia.

 Contact